ashwinbasil/Workforce-Data-Quality-Governance-Analysis/README.md

 ORDER BY invalid_rows DESC;
 ```

+### Interpretation

-This revealed that invalid FTE values were concentrated in a small number of departments,
+Invalid FTE values are concentrated in a small number of departments,
-suggesting upstream system or data entry issues rather than random noise
+suggesting upstream system or data entry issues rather than random noise.

+Impact

+If consumed by downstream BI tools, these records would:

+inflate reported headcount,

+distort cost-per-employee metrics,

+mislead workforce capacity planning.

 ---
 Impact